 GDPR – the new European law

-The new EU General Data Protection Regulation (GDPR) replaces the Data Protection Directive 95/46/EC and was designed to harmonize data privacy laws across Europe, to protect and empower all EU citizens’ data privacy and to reshape the way organizations across the region approach data privacy.
-The enforcement date of the new law is May 25th, 2018.
+EU General Data Protection Regulation (GDPR) replaced the Data Protection Directive 95/46/EC on May 25th 2018.
+It was designed to harmonize data privacy laws across Europe, to protect and empower all EU citizens’ data privacy and to reshape the way organizations across the region approach data privacy.
 The new legislation contains changes in a company's obligations regarding the collection, storage and dissemination of personal data.
-Hydroscand is now analyzing the business and implementing the measures required to adapt to the new law.
+Hydroscand analyzes continuously the business and implement measures to fulfill the requirements.

-Hydroscand is now taking a series of actions to meet the requirements of the new law.
+Hydroscand has taken and continue to take actions to meet the requirements of the new law.
 Among other things, we are:

 - Minimizing data collection and information processing.

 - Preventing and detecting security breaches and promptly restoring mistakes to minimize impacts.